Pro-democracy protesters back in Hong Kong, no violence

 Last year's protests for a fully democratic vote to choose Hong Kong's next leader were the most serious challenge to China's authority since the 1989 pro-democracy demonstrations and crackdown in Beijing's Tiananmen Square.

-While organisers stood fast to earlier demands for full democracy in the former British colony, they insisted Sunday's march would be peaceful and not seek to occupy any sites.
+While organizers stood fast to earlier demands for full democracy in the former British colony, they insisted Sunday's march would be peaceful and not seek to occupy any sites.

-"We want to make it clear to the government that ... we want true universal suffrage," said Daisy Chan, one of the organisers.
+"We want to make it clear to the government that ... we want true universal suffrage," said Daisy Chan, one of the organizers.

 Packed streets resembled rivers of yellow as protesters carried yellow banners and umbrellas - a symbol of last year's campaign after protesters used them to fend off police pepper spray attacks.